- Best Time to Go to Iloilo

 Make the most of your trip to Iloilo with this travel guide that can help you plan the ultimate holiday.

 Iloilo is a perfect destination almost year-round.
-However, you might not be able to enjoy the experience during the typhoon months from June to August, especially if you plan to go to the beaches or do island-hopping tours.
+However, you might not be able to enjoy the experience during the typhoon months from June to August, especially if you plan to go to the beaches or go island hopping in the Philippines.

 Make sure to check the weather update for incoming typhoons.
 If you want to combine seeing the tourist spots of Iloilo with a festive event, then you better time your visit during the Dinagyang Festival.